 It’s REAL LIFE.

 Until it comes out, we wanted to share some excerpts from the original copy- still in edit- to acquaint everyone of what’s in store.
-One warning- this is NOT sugar coated, contains some adult situations, and the situations read the same way in which they were lived.
+One warning- this is NOT sugar coated, and contains some adult situations.

 Some previews, maybe 1-2 a week until we publish here in a month or so!
 In the meantime, let your imagination run wild… if you can dream it, it probably happened out on the Big Road.